andi2022/gcconf/README.md

 - The APK of the 32bits version of PoGo matching your version of Atlas
 - The APK of the 64bits version of PoGo matching your version of Atlas
 - The Atlas config file (to be described hereunder)
-- A version file (to be described hereunder)

 Hers is a typical example of directory content :